Skip to content

 Mount Oswald, Carrville and Belmont

 An Article 4 Direction has been confirmed for a defined area of Mount Oswald, Carrville and Belmont for HMOs.
 This means you will need planning permission to convert a family home into an HMO.
-It comes into force on 14 January 2022.
+It came into force on 14 January 2022.

 Note that, under the terms of the Article 4 Direction on HMOs, any Class C4 HMO can revert back to being a single Class C3 dwelling without the need to apply for planning permission.